 Background and Purpose

-On June 30, 2007 the Rappahannock River Boaters Association (RRBA) will sponsor the “2007 RRBA Spring Radar Shootout”, on the waters of the Rappahannock River near Layton, Virginia.
-The event will consist of approximately 35 powerboats participating in high-speed competitive races, traveling along a 3-mile straight line race course.
+On June 3 and 4, 2006; and October 7 and 8, 2006, the Rappahannock River Boaters Association (RRBA) will sponsor the “2006 RRBA Spring and Fall Radar Shootout”, on the waters of the Rappahannock River near Layton, Virginia.
+The event will consist of approximately 35 powerboats participating in high-speed competitive races, traveling along a 3-mile strait line race course.
 Participating boats will race individually within the designated course.
 A fleet of spectator vessels is anticipated to gather nearby to view the competition.
 Due to the need for vessel control during the event, vessel traffic will be temporarily restricted to provide for the safety of participants, spectators and transiting vessels.

-This temporary rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
-This temporary rule will be in effect for only a short period, from 11:30 a.m. to 4:30 p.m. on June 30, 2007.
-Although the regulated area will apply to a 3-mile segment of the Rappahannock River immediately east of Layton, Virginia, traffic may be allowed to pass through the regulated area with the permission of the Coast Guard patrol commander.
+This rule will not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be in effect for only a short period, from 11:30 a.m. to 4:30 p.m. on June 3 and 4, 2006; and October 7 and 8, 2006.
+Although the regulated area will apply to a 3 mile segment of the Rappahannock River immediately east of Layton, Virginia, traffic may be allowed to pass through the regulated area with the permission of the Coast Guard patrol commander.
+In the case where the patrol commander authorizes passage through the regulated area during the event, vessels shall proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course.
 Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.